sqreen/PyMiniRacer/ARCHITECTURE.md

 ### Use JavaScript integer IDs to track any allocated objects on the C++ side

-The above said, we still have cases where we want objects to live shorter lifecycles than the `v8::Isolate` itself.
+The above said, we still have cases where we want to tell JavaScript about objects which have shorter lifecycles than the `v8::Isolate` itself.
 E.g., a function callback from JavaScript to C++ (and thus to Python) might only be used as a single `Promise.then` callback.
 If a long-running program were to create tons of `Promise`s, we'd want to garbage collect the callbacks as we go, without waiting for the whole `v8::Isolate` to exit.

 We can treat that case by "laundering" our raw C++ pointers and references through C++ maps (i.e., `std::unordered_map<uint64_t, std::shared_ptr<T>>`), giving V8 JavaScript